Long-Term Human Video Generation of Multiple Futures Using Poses

 \paragraph{Training} When training our video generation network, instead of using the poses generated by the pose prediction network, we use the poses from the ground truth data.
 We use three kinds of objective functions, as in \cite{yan2017skeleton}.
-The first one is the adversarial loss:

-The second one is the mean absolute error between the pixels in the ground truth video and the generated video:
+The first one is the mean absolute error between the pixels in the ground truth video and the generated video:

 where $M$ is the total number of pixels in each frame.